Zywave/booster/src/_areas/design-system/components/tags.md

 ## Alternate considerations

 When there are too  many Tag options for one object, the Tags become less effective in organizing information.
-Consider using plain text labels in table columns when there are more options available than Tag colors.
+Consider using plain text labels in Table columns when there are more options available than Tag colors.
 These labels can still be filterable in the table and this application can prevent the UI from becoming too busy.

 Other visuals such as Icons or color-coded elements may be used when not many options need to be shown and space is limited.